 Wingrove is a really a moot point these days given that, in 2008, the UK reformed its blasphemy laws and the uncut version of Visions of Ecstasy was given a theatrical release (with an 18 certificate) in 2012.
 Yet it remains an interesting example of the tension between diametrically opposed viewpoints and how the State can be forced to mediate between these.

 I was reminded about freedom of speech only this week when an Employment Tribunal put clear limits on an individual’s right to say certain things.
-The individual lost the case, but its aftermath has stirred up a hornet’s nest of recriminations, with even JK Rowling weighing in (on the employee’s side).
+The individual lost the case, but its aftermath has stirred up a hornet’s nest of recriminations, with even JK Rowling weighing in to criticise the Employment Tribunal.

 The case in question was Forstater v 1) CGD Europe 2) Centre for Global Development 3) Masood Ahmed Case No 2200909/2019 18 December 2019.
 It involved Maya Forstater who was engaged by the Centre for Global Development (a Think Tank) as a Visiting Fellow from January 2015 to 31 December 2018.
 Ms Forstater is a professional researcher and writer on public policy, tax and business.
 She provided services in this respect to the Think Tank.
 She is also had an active social media presence on Twitter.